CPE 309 COURSE SYLLABUS

 COURSE GOALS

-To meet the Computer Science Program Objectives.
+To meet the University Learning Objectives and the Computer Science Program Objectives.

 To understand principles, concepts, methods, and techniques of the software engineering approach to producing quality software (particularly for large, complex systems).